 If you are due for testing, contact your healthcare provider to book an appointment.
 For more information about the National Cervical Screening Program call 13 15 56.

 If at any age you have symptoms, such as unusual vaginal bleeding, discharge or pain during sex, you should see your healthcare provider as soon as possible.

-The renewed National Cervical Screening Program
+The National Cervical Screening Program

-More information for health care professionals on the arrangements for cervical cancer screening between now and 1 December 2017 is available on our FAQ page
+More information on the National Cervical Screening Program is available on our FAQ page